ludwigw/liturgical-calendar/docs/liturgical_logic.md

 ### Edge Cases
 - **Ash Wednesday:** The season changes to Lent, but the week name may still be "1 before Lent" (see Week Naming).
 - **Pre-Lent/Pre-Advent:** Special transition weeks before Lent/Advent, with unique naming and readings logic.
+See testing.md for how these cases are covered in the test suite.

 ## 3. Week Naming: Proper N vs. Trinity N
 ### Why Two Systems?